Color Psychology for

 This class is excellent for beginners, experts, and alumni from our other courses.

-You’ll enjoy 2 LIVE classes per week, over 5 weeks.
+You’ll enjoy around 2 LIVE classes per week, over 5 weeks.

 Each class lasts 1 hour, with tutorial time afterward, for individual feedback and open discussions.